 - had your licence suspended by Police

-- received a letter from the Roads and Maritime Services (RMS) about either a driver licence or vehicle registration decision, and the letter states you have the right to appeal.
+- received a letter from Transport for NSW about either a driver licence or vehicle registration decision, and the letter states you have the right to appeal.

 What you need

 - your address and email address